zooniverse/front-end-monorepo/packages/lib-content/src/components/PageLayout/README.md

 Adds the `<AboutHeader>` which has nav links to the "Get Involved" pages, and places content in the ContainerBox with a _max width_ of 90rem.

-## Settings Layout
+## Form Layout

-Container for (User) Settings pages: [Account Information](https://www.zooniverse.org/settings), [Customize Profile](https://www.zooniverse.org/settings/profile), [Email](https://www.zooniverse.org/settings/email).
+Container for pages that have a sidebar, e.g. Settings pages: [Account Information](https://www.zooniverse.org/settings), [Customize Profile](https://www.zooniverse.org/settings/profile), [Email](https://www.zooniverse.org/settings/email).

-Based on the "Other Layout" page layout, with the following changes:

-- Has an _actual_ Zooniverse header.
-  - Header is an actual `<header>` element with a "Back" link.
-  - On desktop view, displays the Zooniverse (text) logo.
-On narrow view, the logo is hidden.

-## Other Layout

-Container for uncategorised/ungrouped pages, e.g. Unsubscribe page, and Reset Password page.

 Layout contains:

+- teal Zooniverse header, with:
+  - Back button that links to the Zooniverse home page.
+  - Zooniverse (text) logo. _(Desktop/wide view only)_
+- _standard_ body container, with:
+  - max width of 90rem (1440px) and min height of 80vh.
+  - padding of 60px (vertical) and 20px (horizontal).
+  - decorative shadow at top left & top right.
+- 🚧 **TODO** content container, with:
+  - preferred width of 600px (37.5rem)
+- 🚧 **TODO** sidebar, that:
+  - hangs to the left of the content container.
+(Desktop/wide view)
+  - or transforms into a dropdown menu.
+(Mobile/narrow view)
+  - Note: the content container is centre-aligned to the page, while the sidebar (in desktop mode) is off-centre to the left.

+## Content Layout

+Container for general content pages, e.g. Unsubscribe page, and Reset Password page.

+Layout contains:

-- A teal Zooniverse "pseudo header".
+- teal Zooniverse "pseudo header", with:
+  - Zooniverse (text) logo.
-  - It's just a decorative box, not an actual `<header>`, because it has no navigational content. [(See Github)](https://github.com/zooniverse/front-end-monorepo/pull/7514#discussion_r3630704741)
+  - note: this is just a decorative box, not an actual `<header>`, because it has no navigational content. [(See Github)](https://github.com/zooniverse/front-end-monorepo/pull/7514#discussion_r3630704741)
-  - On desktop and mobile view, the "psuedo header" displays the Zooniverse (text) logo.
-- A body container with:
+- _standard_ body container, with:
-  - maximum width 90rem (1440px)
+  - max width of 90rem (1440px) and min height of 80vh.
-  - minimum height 80vh
-  - padding 60px (vertical) and 20px (horizontal)
+  - padding of 60px (vertical) and 20px (horizontal).
-  - decorative shadows at the top left & top right
+  - decorative shadow at top left & top right.
-- A content container with:
+- content container, with:
-  - preferred width 40rem (720px)
+  - preferred width 720px (45rem)